 - Update doors and fixtures – Replace worn and outdated hardware, such as knobs, pull handles, faucets, and other fixtures around the house.
 If you want a noticeable change, go for hardware that’s remarkably different from the old ones.
 Just make sure they fit with the home’s overall aesthetic.

 Seek out professional photography and home staging services

-There’s a lot that goes into creating a virtual tour where each frame or moment is picture-perfect: 360-degree cameras, angles, timing of the shoot (natural lighting can have a magical effect on rooms), video editing software, and skills in video editing as well as sound-mixing.
+There’s a lot that goes into creating a virtual tour where each frame or moment is picture-perfect: 360-degree cameras, angles, the timing of the shoot (natural lighting can have a magical effect on rooms), video editing software, and skills in video editing as well as sound mixing.

 If you can manage to put together a decent virtual tour on your own, then by all means do so.
 But when in doubt or you simply want to create an even more spectacular home viewing experience, don’t hesitate to seek out professionals to help you.

 Ready to show off your Cape Coral, FL home for sale?

 By now, you know what it takes for your property to make a splash in the Cape Coral real estate market: with a dazzling and unforgettable virtual tour.